 In partnership with the Parliamentary Institute of Cambodia, the workshop for fellows from across South East Asia focused on international law

-Coordinated by the Parliamentary Institute of Cambodia, the second Regional Fellowship Program on Parliamentary Diplomacy (RFPPD) aims to strengthen the capacity of parliamentary staff from across the Asia region in their work relating to parliamentary diplomacy.
-A total of eighteen fellows from the Parliaments of Cambodia, Thailand, Laos, Myanmar and the Philippines are participating in this year’s programme, which has been adapted to an online format in response to the ongoing COVID-19 pandemic.
+Coordinated by the Parliamentary Institute of Cambodia, the second Regional Fellowship Programme on Parliamentary Diplomacy (RFPPD) aims to strengthen the capacity of parliamentary staff from across the Asia region in their work relating to parliamentary diplomacy.
+A total of eighteen fellows from the Parliaments of Cambodia, Thailand, Laos, Myanmar, and the Philippines are participating in this year’s programme, which has been adapted to an online format in response to the ongoing COVID-19 pandemic.

-Since April, fellows have undertaken online courses on, inter alia, parliamentary diplomacy, geopolitics and international relations, conflict analysis and international law.
-The Foundation implemented the session on international law from 13 to 17 July 2020 through videos, quizzes and the provision of a tailored manual, which addressed political principles and the state from an international law perspective, and introduced the participants to international law, as well as its sources.
+Since April, fellows have undertaken online courses on, inter alia, parliamentary diplomacy, geopolitics and international relations, conflict analysis, and international law.
+The Foundation implemented the session on international law from 13 to 17 July 2020 through videos, quizzes, and the provision of a tailored manual, which addressed political principles and the state from an international law perspective, and introduced the participants to international law, as well as its sources.
 Finally, the fellows considered international environmental law and specifically climate change as an area of focus on the programme.